 Inhale deeply and then forcefully exhale the air with a nasal or hissing sound.
 With the same force, inhale the air again and expand your chest and abdomen region.
 Repeat this process a few times.

-Benefits of Bhastrika Pranayama
+Bhastrika Pranayama Benefits

 - Detoxifies the body